Permanent Record: Al in the Box

 Permanent Record: Al in the Box is a four disc compilation box set of songs by "Weird Al" Yankovic, released on September 27, 1994.
 The album, released by Scotti Brothers Records so that the label could make monetary projections for the fiscal year, collects Yankovic's favorite songs from his first eight studio albums.
 The collection also includes alternate versions of "My Bologna", "Happy Birthday", "UHF" and the new single, "Headline News", a parody of "Mmm Mmm Mmm Mmm" by Crash Test Dummies.
 It peaked at number 104 on the Billboard Hot 100.

 The collection was met with mostly positive critical reviews, with many appreciating the gathering of some of Yankovic's best works.
 However, the box set was not a high seller, and near the end of the 1990s, it ranked as Yankovic's least-purchased album.
 In 2006, due to a mishap by Volcano Records, the artwork for the set was lost, and the collection went out of print.
 Yankovic refused to scan existing copies of the album to make new ones, fearing that it would lead to an inferior product.
+Yankovic would later release a second box set called Squeeze Box: The Complete Works of "Weird Al" Yankovic in 2017.